 - In the Flow form, on the Diagram tab, double-click an assignment.

 - In the Assignment properties dialog box, in the Routing section, from the Route to list, select Custom.

-- In the Assignment type list, choose a type of destination for
+- Choose a type of destination for the assignment:

 - Specify the router activity that sets the AssignTo parameter to the